Sanjeev Kapoor

 Sanjeev Kapoor (born 10 April 1964) is an Indian celebrity chef, television presenter, cookbook author and entrepreneur.
-He began his career in the hospitality industry in 1984 after completing the Diploma in Hotel Management from the Institute of Hotel Management Catering & Nutrition, Pusa, New Delhi.
+He began his career in the hospitality industry in 1984 after completing the Diploma in Hotel Management from the Institute of Hotel Management, Catering & Nutrition, Pusa, New Delhi.

 Career

-After working in many hotels at different places like Varanasi, New Zealand, he became the youngest Executive Chef of Centaur Hotel in Mumbai in the year 1992.
+After working in many hotels at different places like India, New Zealand, he became the youngest Executive Chef of Centaur Hotel in Mumbai in the year 1992.

 He is also the recipient of the Best Executive Chef of India Award by H & FS and the Mercury Gold Award at Geneva, Switzerland by Indian Federation of Culinary Associations.
 He is on board as one of the key members of the International Culinary Panel of Singapore Airlines.

 Personal life

 Kapoor is married to Alyona Kapoor, who is also a part of his business, Turmeric Vision Pvt.
 Ltd. (TVPL).